Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 How does the SCOTUS ruling affect Saudi aluminum exports to the US?

-Saudi aluminum from Ma'aden faces both the 50% Section 232 tariff (unchanged by the ruling) and the 10% Section 122 tariff, for a combined surcharge of 35% before MFN duties.
+Saudi aluminum from Ma'aden faces the 50% Section 232 tariff on primary aluminum articles (unchanged by the ruling); Section 122 is excluded on the metal content of a Section 232 article, so the rate is 50%, not 60% (derivative aluminum products are at the 25% Section 232 tier on their metal content).
 Australian aluminum is exempt from Section 232, making it significantly more cost-competitive for US buyers.

 Will Vision 2030 diversification change Saudi Arabia's tariff exposure?